huynhcanh/huynhcanh/README.md

 <br />

-Hi, I'm [Huỳnh Cảnh](https://www.facebook.com/profile.php?id=100017301409184), I'm a Java Backend Developer with a strong foundation in designing and optimizing server-side applications.
+Hi, I'm [Huỳnh Cảnh](https://www.facebook.com/profile.php?id=100017301409184), I'm a Java Developer with a strong foundation in designing and optimizing server-side applications.
 I specialize in creating scalable systems that support seamless user experiences, with a focus on performance, security, and maintainability.
 My approach balances technical depth with creativity, and I’m constantly exploring new technologies to deliver the best solutions.